Puglia is famous for its Caribbean beaches and pristine sea. But there is something special about the hinterland that fascinates many.

 Martina Franca what to see

-The city of Martina Franca is a real pearl for art and history lovers, and offers many things to see.
-Its charming streets and historic buildings offer a fascinating insight into the city's ancient past.
+The ancient village of Martina Franca is a real pearl for art and history lovers, and offers many things to see.

 The best things to see in Martina Franca are: